Skip to main content

 Track replacement in the local transportation hub:

-Track systems have a different service life depending on the geometry and the load (number of passages).
-While straight tracks last up to 50 years, it is significantly shorter for narrow track curves and switches with heavy traffic.
+Track systems have different service lives, depending on their geometry and load (number of trains passing over them).
+While straight tracks can last up to 50 years, the service life is significantly shorter for tight track curves and heavily used switches.
 Here, the service life is between 10 and 15 years.
-This is why Graz Linien is now replacing the track arches in the NVD during the period in which a rail replacement service is necessary anyway due to the track connection of the Neutor line in Annenstraße.

 Aerial view of Graz Hauptbahnhof, a modern train station with a large plaza and surrounding buildings.